 - USPTO approves and publishes trademark – Three months,

 - Or, if USPTO issues final office action and you file a response: add two months

 - USPTO Issues a Notice of Allowance and you file a Statement of Use – add two months

 - USPTO issues a trademark registration: Three months

 In order to enforce your trademark against any infringers, you must actively monitor and maintain it.
 First, you have a duty to police your trademark to be sure that others are not using it without your permission.
 A failure to police your trademark can lead to the loss of trademark rights.

 Secondly, you must maintain the trademark with the USPTO.
 This requires that you to file specific maintenance documents which show that you are actively using your trademark and correcting any information as necessary.
 The trademark must be renewed between the 5th and 6th year after registration, and every 10 years after registration.
 If you do not file these documents in a timely manner, your trademark can be cancelled and will be free for others to register.
 To be sure that you receive all notices related to your trademark, including any notices that you might receive in relation to a trademark cancellation, you should be sure to update your email and mailing address if they change.

 Mandour & Associates – Trademark Lawyers

-For a free consultation, please feel free to contact us.
+If you are interested in protecting a phrase, saying, quote or term, please feel free to contact us.